|(a) General Requirements.

 to practice psychology shall implement a system that enables their

-records to be accessed in compliance with applicable Board rules and
+records to be accessed in compliance with applicable Council rules

 (8) Access to records may not be withheld due to an